Introduction

 Spring and Summer

-- Inspect for any damage caused by winter conditions.
+- Look for any damage from winter.

 Fall Preparation

-Long-term Strategies For Keeping Your Graded Driveway In Great Shape!
+Long-term Strategies for Maintaining Your Graded Driveway

 Proactive Preventive Measures